microsoft/magentic-ui/README.md

 pip install magentic-ui[ollama]
 ```

-For further details on installation please read the   <a href="#installation">🛠️ Installation</a> section.
+For further details on installation please read the   <a href="#%EF%B8%8F-installation">🛠️ Installation</a> section.
 For common installation issues and their solutions, please refer to the [troubleshooting document](TROUBLESHOOTING.md).

 ## Quick Navigation: